18F/uswds-jekyll/pages/guide/quick-start.md

 ## Compute Node Group: Ceres

-There are different queues or partitions on the Ceres cluster, you will specify a queue when submitting batch jobs.
+There are different queues or partitions on the Ceres cluster.
+You will specify a queue when submitting batch jobs.

 Main partitions are listed in the table below: